6f7665/blush/README.md

-# blush
+# Blush
-SImple static html with tags and categories
+Simple static html with tags and categories

+# Todo
+Rewrite categorization in C
+Add support for markdown
+Add sitemap generation